cetic/tsquared/README.md

 Hotelling’s T2 is initially for sampled distribution comparison to a reference distribution, known as a generalization of the t-statistic for multivariate hypothesis testing.

-For monitoring, a single multivariate observation is compared to a reference distribution This is more a generalization of the z-score.
+For monitoring, a single multivariate observation is compared to a reference distribution.
+This is more a generalization of the z-score.